mifye/mifye/README.md

 # 🍵 A Bit About Me :)

-I'm Mifye (he/him) but more personally Micah, an aspiring musician and UI developer pursuing a degree in Music Technologies.
-I'm from the suburbs of Chicago but now reside in the Champaign-Urbana area :) Find more details about my 💻 work experience 💻  over on my [LinkedIn][3], or stay up to date with my 🎵 music 🎵 on my [Instagram][1]!
+I'm Mifye (he/him) but more personally Micah, an aspiring UI developer pursuing a degree in Music Technologies and eventually an MA in CS.
+I'm from the suburbs of Chicago but now reside in the Champaign-Urbana area :) I've only just started to utilize github to it's fullest, so bare with me as my repository grows from here!
+More details about my 💻 work experience 💻 can be found over on my [LinkedIn][3].

-## 🔧 Technologies & Tools
+## 🔧 Technological Repertoire
 ![](https://img.shields.io/badge/OS-Windows-informational?style=flat&logo=windows&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/OS-Mac-informational?style=flat&logo=apple&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Editor-VScode-informational?style=flat&logo=vs-code&logoColor=white&color=2bbc8a)